kiarie404/CSC-416-4TH/main_site/Documentation_books/Development_Diary_2/src/diary.md

 Or maybe I should focus on the topics I need eg: concurrency, closures, error-handling, smart pointers and do that server project in Rust.
 I have so much to do.
 But my pace is slow compared to where I want to be.
 I am not even employable yet.
 My degree has gone down the drain.
 4 years gone.
 All I can do is ignore the pressure.
-IGNORE THE PRESSURE and keep going at my slow pace
+IGNORE THE PRESSURE and keep going at my slow pace.
+It's going to get easier... it's just that it's not going to happen today

+### 30-06-2023
+Today was a success.
+I got a hang of the wasmi library.
+Now I can write my documentation.
+Suddenly life doesn't feel like a pre_suicide